Diversi-Dial

-Diversi-Dial, or DDial was an online chat server that was popular during the mid-1980s.
+Diversi-Dial, or D-Dial was an online chat server that was popular during the mid-1980s.
 It was a specialized type of bulletin board system that allowed all callers to send lines of text to each other in real-time, often operating at 300 baud.
 In some ways, it was a sociological forerunner to IRC, and was a cheap, local alternative to CompuServe chat, which was expensive and billed by the minute.
 At its peak, at least 35 major DDial systems existed across the United States, many of them in large cities.
 During the evening when telephone rates were low, the biggest DDial systems would link together using Telenet or PC Pursuit connections, forming regional chat networks.

 History

 Diversi-Dial was written by Bill Basham, a computer hobbyist who ran a company known as Diversified Software Research in Farmington Hills, Michigan.
 The software was written while he was a resident of Rockford, Illinois.
 Bill Basham ran a copy of the system himself in Rockford at the time.
 Kim Kirkpatrick, "Hubcap" also in Rockford, ran DDial#2 and a lot of early testing was done between Bill and Kim.
 Another early Rockford site was owned by Dale Wishop (GOD) named "Heaven and Hell - The World that GOD Rulz Over!".
 The phone company had to run miles of new cable just to accommodate the additional phone lines.
 When "Heaven and Hell" shutdown, Dale sold some of his 1200 baud Applecat modems to Scott and Terri Johnson (Megabucks and Spender), and DDial #12 “Spenderz Never Inn” started up in its place, running on two Apple //e computers and 12 phone lines.
 All of Bill's software followed the same naming scheme as "Diversi-[something]".